List of Asian Pacific American Medal of Honor recipients: American Civil War and peacetime

-James Smith was the first person of Asian/Pacific Islander descent to be awarded the Medal of Honor, awarded to him in 1872.
+James Smith was the first person of Pacific Islander descent to be awarded the Medal of Honor, awarded to him in 1872.

 Sergeant Charles J. Simons, an Indian-American, was the first person of Asian descent to be awarded the Medal of Honor.
 Simons was awarded the Medal of Honor in 1896 for his actions during the Siege of Petersburg in 1864.

 Philippine–American War and peacetime

-The Philippine–American War was an armed military conflict between the United States and the First Philippine Republic, fought between 1899 and least 1902, which arose from a Filipino political struggle against U.S. occupation of the Philippines.
+The Philippine–American War was an armed military conflict between the United States and the internationally unrecognized First Philippine Republic, fought between 1899 and least 1902, which arose from a Filipino political struggle against U.S. occupation of the Philippines.
 Although the conflict was officially declared over on July 4, 1902, American troops continued hostilities against remnants of the Philippine Army and other resistance groups until 1913, and some historians consider these unofficial extensions part of the war.

 During this conflict one Asian American, José Nísperos, received the Medal of Honor for continuing to fight after being seriously wounded.

 Telesforo Trinidad received a Medal of Honor after rescuing two men from a boiler explosion and was the second and last Asian-American serviceman to receive the Medal during peacetime.